Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

 \begin{rem} \begin{enumerate} \item For 1-dimensional linear sections of $Y$ (over an algebraically closed field), an analogous construction as in \ref{remark:proof1} was proved in \cite[Proposition 0.2]{Mukaicurve}.
-See \cite[Subsection 4.5]{Bhargava-Ho} for the discussion over a $\Z[1/30]$-scheme.
-See also \cite{Bhargava-HighercompositionIV} for the treatment of (the dual of) $2$-dimensional linear sections of $Y$. \item Our construction of nets of alternating forms from symmetric bilinear forms in \ref{remark:proof2} can be considered as a generalization of a similar construction from conics defined over a field of characteristic zero in \cite{Muk92} (see also \cite{Dol12}).
+See \cite[Subsection 4.5]{Bhargava-Ho} for the discussion over a $\Z[1/30]$-scheme. \item In this paper, we only study smooth $V_5$-schemes.
+It seems an interesting problem to extend our results to $V_5$-varieties with singularities.
+Such generalizations, if possible, would be regarded as a higher dimensional generalization of Bhargava's classification of quintic rings (see \cite{Bhargava-HighercompositionIV}), which is related to (the dual of) $2$-dimensional linear sections of $Y$. \item Our construction of nets of alternating forms from symmetric bilinear forms in \ref{remark:proof2} can be considered as a generalization of a similar construction from conics defined over a field of characteristic zero in \cite{Muk92} (see also \cite{Dol12}).
 Note that this generalization itself also requires a subtle treatment since we need to deal with arbitrary base schemes, including the characteristic two case. \end{enumerate} \end{rem}